 Option 2: using an investment app

 We understand the complexities of investing through a broker.
 We've been through it ourselves.
-So we built Curvo to simplify investing in Belgium in index funds such as IWDA.
+So we built Curvo to simplify investing in Belgium in index funds like IWDA.

-Once you download the Curvo app and answer a few questions, you’ll receive a globally diversified portfolio of index funds that matches your goals.
-All the funds offered through Curvo are provided by iShares and Vanguard.
+Once you download the Curvo app and answer a few questions, you’ll receive aportfolio of index funds that matches your goals.
+The portfolios are more diversified than investing in IWDA alone.
+For instance, they also contain stocks of companies from emerging markets such as China or Brasil.
+All the funds in the Curvo portfolios are provided by iShares, Vanguard or BNP Paribas.

 Curvo has the following benefits over doing it yourself: